Noah670/Bunny_Planet/README.md

 2. Under **Pages**, set the branch to `main` and select the `/` root folder.
 3. Save, then visit the URL GitHub provides.

 A workflow file is included in `.github/workflows/gh-pages.yml` to automate deployments when pushing to `main`.
-Just commit and push your changes to `main` and GitHub will build and publish the site.
+Add a remote with `git remote add origin <your-repo-url>` then run `git push -u origin main` to deploy.